jjgriff93/conversation-pii-redaction/README.md

 ## Usage

-Place your conversation CSV files in the `input` directory.
+Place your conversation CSV or JSON files in the `input` directory.
 The script will process each file and output the redacted JSON files to the `output` directory.

 ```bash
 uv run main.py